keptn/lifecycle-toolkit/docs/content/en/contribute/docs/linters_requirements/_index.md

 ---
-title: Linters requirements
+title: Linters Requirements
 description: To maintain optimal code quality, this project employs linters which require a specific IDE configuration for effective utilization.
-Please refer to the documentation for further details.
 weight: 400
 ---

-## Linters requirements
+## Linters Requirements

 This project uses a set of linters to ensure good code quality.
 In order to make proper use of those linters inside an IDE,